 - a.
 Communicate the residential vision to developers and property owners and develop a plan to link these stakeholders with available resources and incentives related to housing development.
 Some cities appoint a single point of contact for development in a given neighborhood.
 Centralizing resources and simplifying communication is critical to reducing barriers to entry for the development community.
 This process can also make developers aware of the full spectrum of allowable housing types, including microhouses, accessory dwelling units, cottage housing and other small lot detached products, and remind them of available incentives and requirements for producing mixed-income and affordable housing projects. - b.
-Review applicable incentives for housing development, such as Multifamily Tax Exemption (MFTE), and adjust the boundaries for eligible areas as necessary to ensure that the incentives are applicable throughout the Downtown area.
+Review applicable incentives for housing development, such as Multifamily Tax Exemption (MFTE), and adjust the boundaries for eligible areas as necessary to ensure that the incentives are applicable throughout the NRO.
 Given the intent to spur housing development in the North Bank, consider whether adopted MFTE Target Areas in other parts of the City remain appropriate locations for encouraging multifamily development.
 There is a limit to the demand for multifamily residential in any given city, and there are benefits to creating a critical mass of residential uses in a given neighborhood; if the North Bank is going to become an urban neighborhood with Downtown-like intensities, policy tools that encourage housing development should be tailored to prioritize projects the North Bank area. - c.
-Extend the boundary for the no-minimum-parking area to match the revised Downtown zoning boundary north of Boone Ave.
+Extend the boundary for the no-minimum-parking area to match the revised NRO boundary north of Boone Ave.
 Providing parking in a multifamily development-particularly if site design constraints mandate structured or underground parking-adds significant cost to a development project.
-These costs can deter housing development or increase
+These costs can deter housing development or increase rental rates.
+Market demand for parking will ensure that developers provide an appropriate number of spaces, while expanding the no-minimum-parking area will give developers flexibility to provide few, if any, spaces if demand decreases over time.

-- rental rates.
-Market demand for parking will ensure that developers provide an appropriate number of spaces, while expanding the no-minimum-parking area will give developers flexibility to provide few, if any, spaces if demand decreases over time. - d.
+d.
 Evaluate Citywide policy to ensure that regulations and incentives are aligned with the community's desire for new housing units that are affordable to range of income levels, including levels far below the area median income (AMI).
 The North Bank is subject to the same zoning designations as used elsewhere in the City, but housing affordability is uniquely important in the North Bank because demographic data indicate that North Bank residents are disproportionately low-income.
-The City may determine that requiring affordable units in new multifamily development projects is appropriate, and could evaluate exemptions to some City development standards or review processes in exchange for the dedication of affordable units.